quantiota/AI-Agent-Farm/doc/it-admin/backup/README.md

 - Restore

-In the root directory run the commad:
+In the root directory run the commnad:

 bash -x recovery-microserver.sh